 Next are the questions of both size and capacity.
 Let’s start with size.

-Most car hauler trailers are max width, meaning deck width between the wheels is around 82″.
-When you add wheels and tires, the trailer width is 8.5′, which is the max size for most places without a permit.
+Most car hauler trailers are max width, meaning deck width between the wheels is around 82″ (aka 6′ 10″).
+When you add wheels, tires and fenders, the trailer width is 8.5′ (aka 102″), which is the max size for most places without a permit.
 And, it works for most vehicles.
-See above about drive-over fenders.

 Length is a different story.
-Car hauler trailers range from about 12′ long to about 24’+.
-Some equipment transport trailers are longer, but very few vehicles exceed a length that won’t fit a 24′ trailer.
-Well, we’ll side-step the multi-car trailers for the moment.
+Car hauler trailers range from about 12′ long to over 24′.
+Some equipment transport trailers are longer, but very few vehicles exceed a length that will not fit on a 24′ trailer.
+(We will side-step the multi-car trailers for the moment.)

 What is the right length?
 16′ is the most common, but the 18′ market seems to be growing fastest at the moment.
 20′ is also very common.
-So, for our trailer plans, we’ll start with 20′ (giving an option for 19′ or 18′), then move from there depending on customer feedback.
+So, our trailer plans will start with 20′ (giving an option for 19′ or 18′), then move from there depending on customer feedback.

 Load Capacity

 A 7000 lb capacity trailer will carry most cars.
-Not so good for trucks or larger SUV’s, and usually inadequate for a lot of equipment.
+Not so good for trucks or larger SUVs, and usually inadequate for equipment.
 7000 lbs is quite popular.

-The next capacity step is 10,400 lbs.
-That makes the trailer a little heavier, but it is sufficient for most cars, trucks and SUV’s.
+The next capacity step up is 10,400 lbs.
+That makes the trailer a little heavier, but it is sufficient for most cars, trucks and SUVs.

 We can say the same for 12,000 lb capacity car hauler trailers.
 While 12,000 lb trailers are not as common, it is a great capacity for many needs, and especially for equipment transport.

 Then, we jump to 14,000 lb and 16,000 lb trailers.
 Very few passenger vehicles need this capacity, so these big boys are normally for equipment transport.
-The trailers are heavier, and sometimes longer.
+These trailers are heavier, and often longer to give space for equipment implements, and/or worksite supplies.

 So, what capacity should we choose?
-Let’s start in the middle.
+We can start in the middle.
 Our first car hauler trailer is a practical 10,400 lb capacity.
-We’ll listen to your input for where we go next.
-Let us know.
+Then, we will listen to your input for where we go next.
+Let us know in the comments or contact form.

 Material